 In our experience, they tend to overvalue the coins and make many of the same mistakes as the general public as we’ve identified in this article.
 Either way, they miss the mark and leave you with unsatisfactory results or no results at all.

 3. You don’t get the right target audience.

 When you are selling a coin collection, your ideal target audience is made up of coin collectors.
 While coin hunters keep an eye out for estate sales, they do not always make it to every single estate sale.

 This is not where they expect to find the pieces they are missing from their collections.
 These collectors would rather not waste their time at an estate sale where they only have a very small chance of finding the coins they want.

 Many times, coin hunters go to estate sales looking to buy cheap and sell for a much higher profit.
-Often these profiteers list the coins for sale the same day they purchase them.
+Often these profiteers attempt to flip the coins, which means selling them the same day they purchase them.
 On occasion, these individuals reach out to us attempting to sell the coins that they purchased earlier that day at an estate sale.

 If you want to try selling your coin collection for the best price, you need to sell them to people who are interested and ethical enough to pay a fair market price.
 You won’t find those people at estate sales looking for coins.
 By meeting them where they typically are, you do much better than you ever would at an estate sale.

 4. You typically pay a high commission on your coin collection sale